Prompt Periodicity in the GRB 211211A Precursor: Black-hole or magnetar engine?: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their insightful and helpful comments that have improved this work.
 GPL thanks Jillian Rastinejad for useful comments on an early draft, Siong Heng for fruitful discussions, Mery Ravasio for a crash-course introduction to \fermi-GBM data, and Samuel Tosh and Michael Hebden for inspiring work on internal shock models during an undergraduate SURE summer internship at University of Leicester and a Royal Society funded summer undergraduate studentship at Liverpool John Moores University (respectively).

 This work utilises tools from {\sc SciPy} \citep{2020SciPy-NMeth}, {\sc GDT-core} \citep{GDT-Core}, {\sc Nessai} \citep{nessai}, {\sc Bilby} \citep{bilby_paper}, {\sc Pride-palettes} \citep{pride}, {\sc HEASoft} \citep{FTOOLS}, {\sc Matplotlib} \citep{matplotlib} and {\sc Redback} \citep{sarin2024}.